magaloop/contact_book/README.md

     You can run the linter to check your code formatting (see the "How To" section in this file).

-  * You can introduce new libraries, but also try to keep it simple and only add new dependencies if it makes sense.
+  * You can introduce new libraries, but try to keep it simple: only add dependencies that make your solution more solid in your opinion.

   * If you want to explain something about your solution, please do by editing the SOLUTION_README.md file in the application root folder.

-**NOTE:** your solution to the interview task is private, so please do not subit it as a pull request or as a public repository.
+**NOTE:** your solution to the interview task is private, so please do not submit it as a pull request or as a public repository.
 Instructions on how to properly submit your solution will be provided to you after your job application.

 Have fun :)

 ## Setup